Regret for the things we did can be tempered by time; it is regret for the things we did not do that is inconsolable.

 Sydney J. Harris

-The tragedy of the fire at Notre Damme made me sad, it made me stop and think, and lastly, it made me glad.
+Unfortunately due to my own life experiences, I learned long ago to live a life of no regrets.
+The tragedy of the fire at Notre Dame made me sad, it made me stop and think, and lastly, it made me glad.
 Glad that after so many years of wanting to go to Paris that I finally did get to Paris and I did see Notre Dame prior to the destruction that took place on April 15, 2019.
+Thanks to a promise I made to myself to stop putting my life I have been able to live a life of few regrets.
 Browsing the internet I noticed a lot of people commenting on how they wanted to see Notre-Dame and how they wished they would have gone prior to the fire.
 Living a life full of regret is no way to live.

 “No empire lasts forever, no dynasty continues unbroken.
 Someday, you and I will be mere legends.
 All that matters is whether we did what we could with the life that was given to us.”